Baufra: Baufra in Westcar Papyrus

 Baufra appears in the Papyrus Westcar as a literary figure.
 His name is given here as a private name without royal cartouche.
 In the story, the sons of Khufu entertain their father by telling him stories about magicians and miracles which were witnessed under Khufu´s ancestors Djoser, Nebka and Sneferu.
 Baufra appears as the narrator of the third story.

 Baufra tells the tale about his royal grandfather Sneferu, Khufu's father.
 In the story it is revealed that Sneferu was bored and depressed one day, and his priest Djadjaemankh tells him that he should call lovely girls for a rowing trip on the royal lake.
 When chilling at the lake the trip is interrupted by the stroke maid who lost a precious amulet.
 Djadjaemankh rescues the amulet by using a spell which moves the waters of the lake aside.
 Then the amulet is brought back to the maid and the rowing trip is continued.
 Sneferu is pleased with Djadjaemankh, rewards him generously and spends the rest of the day celebrating.

 On hearing the completion of this tale, Khufu gives offerings to the Kas of Sneferu and Djadjaemankh, and he is pleased with his son Baufra.

 Possible tomb

+Tomb of Baufra is located near the east side(depicted in green) compared to the Great Pyramid of Giza as shown in the centre of the picture.

 The double mastaba G 7310 – 7320 in the east field of the Giza Necropolis has been attributed to Baufra several times.
 But others have tentatively assigned the tomb to prince Babaef I.